 What should you bring to a career fair?
 Not much.
 Don’t carry a bulky briefcase or handbag—you want to be able to easily make your way across the room, have your hands free for handshaking, and not look disheveled.
 All you need is a small purse, plus a dark, plain folder to hold your resumes and any information you pick up at the event.

 Bring at least 20 copies of your resume (more if there are more companies than that you’d like to meet with), a pen and paper for taking notes, and business cards (if you have them).

 3. Dress for Success (and Comfort)

 As with any interview, it’s important to dress professionally—but at a career fair, you want to be comfortable, too.
-Wear a lightweight suit that won’t get too hot, and check your coat or leave it behind.
-And make sure your heels are extra comfortable—you might be on your feet for several hours!
+Wear a lightweight outfit that won’t get too hot, and check your coat or leave it behind.
+And make sure your shoes are extra comfortable—you might be on your feet for several hours!